wbor-fm/wbor-failsafe-notifier/README.md

 ## Hardware

-* **Raspberry Pi**: Pretty much any model will work, but we used a Pi 5 for this project since it was already in the studio running other apps.
+* **ARM Single-Board Computer**: Pretty much any modern ARM-based single-board computer will work for this project (such as a Raspberry Pi).
 * **[FT232H USB to JTAG serial converter](https://amazon.com/dp/B09XTF7C1P)**: Used in our case to read the logic port status from the Failsafe Gadget.
-You can also use a Raspberry Pi with GPIO pins if you prefer to go in directly, ***but may need to modify the code!***
+You can also use GPIO pins directly if your board supports them, ***but may need to modify the code!***
 * **[DB9 Breakout Connector](https://amazon.com/dp/B09L7JWNDQ)**: This is used to connect to the Failsafe Gadget's logic port.
 * and finally, standard [breadboard jumper wires](https://amazon.com/dp/B07GD2BWPY) to make connections.